 - 1 9" Graham Cracker Crust

-Mix the protein powder, sugar substitute, and cocoa powder together in a large bowl before adding the pumpkin and cream cheese.
+- Mix the protein powder, sugar substitute, and cocoa powder together in a large bowl before adding the pumpkin and cream cheese.
 Mix until smooth.
 (I used a stand mixer to mix everything together.
 You can use a food processor or by hand.
-Just be sure to mix well to eliminate any lumps and grittiness.)
+Just be sure to mix well to eliminate any lumps.)

 - Each slice has 7 Smart Points.